conholdate/conholdate-blog-content/Conholdate.Total/2022-05-10-unmerge-or-merge-cells-in-excel-worksheets-using-nodejs/index.md

 Perform the following steps to **clear data from a specified range of cells in an Excel worksheet programmatically in a Node.js app**:

   1. Initialize an object of the [Cells][6] class.
-  2. Now, create an object of the [WorkBook][7] child class and Instantiate it with an Excel file.
+  2. Now, create an object of the [WorkBook][7] child class and instantiate it with an Excel file.
   3. Call the [clearContents(startRow, startColumn, endRow, endColumn)][11] method to delete data of a range of cells in an Excel file.
   4. Save the file using the [save(fileName)][9] method.